dannyabbo/Demo-Ecommerce-React-App/README.md

 - View Cart: View the list of products in the shopping cart.
 - Edit Cart: Modify and update the cart's contents.

+## Getting Started

+To explore the app and its functionality:

+ - Clone the repo, CD into the directory and use "NPM start" to run the App.

 ## Global State Management

 The global state management in this project is achieved using the `useContext` hook.
 The `ShopContext` provides the necessary context for sharing cart-related data across different components.
 This allows for seamless communication between various parts of the application without the need to pass props down the component tree.